Monte47/ChromeTunes/README.md

 `keyboard.js`: this script will contain all the logic for creating the keyboard and its elements, which will be rendered to the dom.

-`sound.js`: this script will handle the logic for creating sounds when the keys are activated
+`chrome_tunes.js`: this script will be the main entry file and will host all logic for creating the canvas, the listeners and corresponding functions.

 `color.js`: this script will handle the logic for generating a color on the background image when a key is pressed